Kingdom Come: Deliverance

-Kingdom Come: Deliverance is a 2018 action role-playing video game developed and published by Warhorse Studios and co-published by Deep Silver for Microsoft Windows, PlayStation 4, and Xbox One.
-It is set in the medieval Kingdom of Bohemia, an Imperial State of the Holy Roman Empire, with a focus on historically accurate content.

-The story takes place during a war in Bohemia in 1403, in the times of King Wenceslaus IV.
-On the orders of Hungarian king Sigismund, half-brother of Wenceslaus, Cuman mercenaries raid the mining village of Skalitz, a major source of silver.
-One of the survivors of the resulting massacre is Henry, the son of a blacksmith.
-Destitute and vengeful, Henry joins the service of Lord Radzig Kobyla, who leads a resistance movement against Sigismund's invasion.
-As Henry pursues justice for his murdered family, he becomes involved in an effort to restore Bohemia's rightful king and Sigismund's half-brother, Wenceslaus IV, to the throne.
-The game features branching quest lines, an open world environment, and period-accurate weapons, clothing, combat techniques, and architecture (recreated with the assistance of architects and historians), which encourages immersive gameplay.
+Kingdom Come: Deliverance is a 2018 action role-playing video game developed by Warhorse Studios and published by Deep Silver.
+The game is set in the medieval Kingdom of Bohemia, an Imperial State of the Holy Roman Empire, and takes place during a war in Bohemia in 1403, during the time of King Wenceslaus IV.
+After mercenaries raid his village, commoner Henry joins the service of Lord Radzig Kobyla, who leads a resistance movement against the invading Hungarian king Sigismund.
+As Henry pursues justice, he becomes involved in an effort to restore Wenceslaus to the throne.
+The game features branching quest lines in an open world environment, and focuses on period-accurate content.

-The game received generally positive reviews.
-Critics praised the story, attention to detail, and focus on realism, while criticism was aimed at technical bugs.
+Kingdom Come: Deliverance was released for PlayStation 4, Windows, and Xbox One on 13 February 2018, and on 15 March 2024 for Nintendo Switch.
+The game received generally positive reviews for PC, and mixed reviews for consoles; critics praised the story and characters, but were divided over its attention to detail and focus on realism, and criticized its technical bugs and save system.
+Some commentators, historians, and scholars criticized the game's portrayal of some ethnic groups, as well as the game's lack of racial diversity.
+It sold over 8 million units by November 2024.
+A sequel, Kingdom Come: Deliverance II, was released in February 2025.